-The Law Offices of Joel J. Kofsky have won hundreds of ice and snow-related slip and fall cases.
+We have won hundreds of ice and snow-related slip and fall cases.
 Our decades of experience in Philadelphia gives us an unprecedented level of knowledge of the unique laws.
 We are intricately familiar with the tactics used by insurance companies who are focused on profit margins, not your health.
-The slip and fall lawyers at the Law Offices of Joel J. Kofsky only care about making sure you or your injured loved one receives the medical, financial, and long-term help you need to recover from an ice and snow slip and fall accident.
+The slip and fall lawyers at Philly Injury Law only care about making sure you or your injured loved one receives the medical, financial, and long-term help you need to recover from an ice and snow slip and fall accident.

 Our staff and injury lawyers will examine the facts of your claim and identify all potential responsible parties.
 We will make sure that you do not lose benefits because you filed against the wrong person, or did not file against all of those who have responsibility.
 We make sure that your court documents are filed correctly, completely, and on time, so you do not have to worry about the procedure, just the healing.
 Most importantly, our lawyers make sure that insurance agents intent on settling your case quickly for as little as they can get away with do not bully you and your family into a settlement that leaves you with a lifetime of pain.